jthuraisamy/Cypherflow/demos/TicTacToe/README.md

 ![](https://i.imgur.com/MApgUIO.png)

-The main principle in providing recommendations is to recognize the player's current state and return courses of action that lead toward the desired outcome.
+At a high level, the main principle in providing recommendations is to recognize the player's current state and return courses of action that lead toward the desired outcome.
 As experience is collected through the execution of PlaceMark tasks, Board nodes become connected in a manner that looks like this:

 ![](https://i.imgur.com/2rUT1Xt.png)